The Right School

 One of the drawbacks of this industry is the hours you may need to work.
 Most of the preferred jobs require cooking early evenings and weekends when eateries are open and busy.

-The usual training curriculum shows enrolled students both classroom knowledge and hands-on skills.
+The usual training curriculum provides enrolled students both classroom knowledge and hands-on skills.

 Students learn how to effectively operate the knives and tools of the commercial kitchen.
 They also see how commercial kitchens run and how to be a successful part of one.